What is your ranking?

 Falmouth University has a well-earned reputation for providing a springboard for international graduates careers, whether with leading companies and creative agencies, broadcasters or in enterprise.
 Falmouth University is ranked:

-- 1st in the UK for support – Times Higher Education Student Experience Survey, 2015.
+- 6th in the UK overall – Times Higher Education Student Experience Survey, 2017.

 How many students do you have?